Ranked & tested

 Best Portable SSDs for CPA Client File Backup (2026)

 A portable SSD is the kind of accessory that earns its place the first time your cloud backup hangs and you need a client file right now.
-For under $200, you get encrypted local backup that survives any cloud-side outage and makes file portability between offices trivial.
+For a modest spend, you get encrypted local backup that survives any cloud-side outage and makes file portability between offices trivial.

 | Product | Pricing | Best for | Rating | |